50 Cat Facts That Are Purr-fectly Fascinating

 You can guess a cat’s personality based on its coloring

 They say you shouldn’t judge a book by its cover, but you might just be able to do that with a feline.
 “Cats with more coat colors—like tortoiseshell (“torties”) and calicos—tend to have more challenging personalities,” says Jess Trimble, DVM, a veterinarian with Fuzzy Pet Health in the San Francisco Bay area.
 “A study published in the Journal of Applied Animal Welfare Science polled pet owners about their cat’s attitude and found that cats with the calico and tortoiseshell patterns had higher levels of aggression toward humans.”

 RELATED: Signs Your Cat is Mad at You

 And an orange coat might reveal political aspiration

 An orange tabby became mayor of a small Alaskan town called Talkeetna after running uncontested.
 Mayor Stubbs (named so because he doesn’t have a tail) held the office for 20 years!
 And while he didn’t wield any real governmental power, his approval ratings were high among locals and tourists alike.
 Talk about cattitude.

 Their vocabulary consists of over 100 different sounds

 We often think of our cats as being quiet except for the occasional (or frequent) meow, purr, or hiss, but in reality, they’ve got a pretty expansive vocabulary.
 “Cats can make more than 100 vocalizations ranging from a general cry to growl to different variations of meowing,” says Ziskin.
-Here’s how to decipher the 10 most common sounds cats make.

 Cats have distinct sounds for their owners